rydepier/Arduino-and-ULN2003-Stepper-Motor-Driver/README.md

 I looked at a number of solutions, but as all I wanted to do was to drive the servo motor to a fixed position I have used the library included here.
 Download the library and rename  to StepperMotor save to your library folder.

+This library allows the number of steps, the direction of rotation and speed to be set.